amethon/www/_reflections/journal.md

 Dear Journal,

 Today marks a momentous day in my life, as I have just arrived in La Rochelle, the starting point for my journey to the depths of the ocean.

+It was a long and tiring journey from Paris to La Rochelle, but I couldn't help but feel a sense of excitement as I boarded the train, knowing that I was embarking on a great adventure.
+The train ride was smooth, and I spent the hours gazing out at the passing landscape, marveling at the beauty of the French countryside.

+Upon arriving at the train station, I was immediately struck by the lively atmosphere of La Rochelle.
+The streets were bustling with activity, as merchants called out to passersby, offering their wares and services.
+The sound of fishermen haggling over the price of their catch filled the air, mixing with the salty scent of the sea.

-As I stand on the docks, gazing out at the sea, I can't help but feel a sense of excitement and anticipation for the journey ahead.
+As I walked through the streets, taking in the sights and sounds of this charming port town, I couldn't help but feel a sense of excitement and adventure.
+The colorful storefronts and narrow, winding streets seemed to beckon me forward, inviting me to explore and discover all that the town had to offer.

-The months since I received the invitation to join the deep sea diving expedition have been a blur of preparation and study, as I worked tirelessly to gain the knowledge and skills necessary to face the challenges of the abyssopelagia.
-Now, as I stand on the threshold of this great adventure, I am filled with a sense of purpose and determination, ready to explore the unknown and discover the secrets of the deep.
+The people of La Rochelle seemed equally full of energy and life, going about their days with a sense of purpose and pride.
+I saw fishermen mending their nets, merchants haggling over the price of their goods, and children playing in the streets, all united by a shared sense of community and belonging.

+As I arrived at my hotel, I was struck by the charm and character of the building.
+It was a small and cozy establishment, with a warm and welcoming atmosphere.
+I was pleased to find that my room was comfortable and well-appointed, with a view of the sea.

 As I gaze out at the sea, I can see the research vessel that will take us on this journey of discovery.
-It is a formidable vessel, with a sturdy hull and a mast that reaches up towards the sky.
-I can already feel the excitement and energy of the crew as they bustle about, preparing the ship for the journey ahead.
+It is a formidable vessel and I can already feel the excitement and energy of the crew as they bustle about, preparing the ship for the journey ahead.

 As I watch the preparations, I can't help but feel a sense of awe at the opportunity before me.
 To be a part of this expedition, to explore the unknown and to document the wonders of the deep, is a dream come true.
 I am filled with gratitude and determination, and I am eager to embark upon this journey and to make the most of every moment.

+Early in the evening I decided to venture out into the town in search of dinner.
+As I wandered the streets, I was drawn to the inviting smells and sounds of a small restaurant, and I decided to step inside.
+I was greeted by the warm glow of candlelight and the friendly smile of the owner, who led me to a table by the window.

+As I sat down to enjoy my dinner at the small restaurant in La Rochelle, I was presented with a menu full of delicious options.
+I decided to start with a platter of fresh oysters, harvested from the local waters and served on a bed of ice.
+The oysters were plump and briny, with a delicate sweetness that lingered on my tongue.

+For my main course, I opted for a plate of poached lobster, served with a lemon butter sauce and a side of roasted vegetables.
+The lobster was tender and succulent, with a rich, buttery flavor that was heightened by the zesty lemon sauce.
+The vegetables were crisp and flavorful, adding a welcome crunch and balance to the dish.

+As I enjoyed my meal, I sipped on a glass of crisp white wine, grown in the rolling hills of the region.
+The wine was light and refreshing, with a hint of citrus and a clean, crisp finish.
+I savored each bite and sip, feeling grateful for the opportunity to experience the rich culture and flavors of this beautiful town.

+The months since I received the invitation to join the deep sea diving expedition have been a blur of preparation and study, as I worked tirelessly to gain the knowledge and skills necessary to face the challenges of the abyssopelagia.
+Now, as I stand on the threshold of this great adventure, I am filled with a sense of purpose and determination, ready to explore the unknown and discover the secrets of the deep.

 Until next time,